Select Department

 10. Never Surrender

-In the bar/club world, it’s largely about who you know.
+In the bar/club world, it’s largely about who you know as well as your ability to play music.
 That’s just the way that things often work.
 Befriend some like-minded people in the scene, and make yourself valuable to them.
-Scenes come out of adversity, make something where there is nothing.
 Find those people out there who think like you, for there’s power in that synergy.
 It’s amazing what can happen in the name of common interest.

 If you do it right, you’ll end up with some great new friends.
 Start supporting their shows and gigs.
 Above all, think about how you can make yourself useful to them and your potential audience.